 Examinations provide encouragement as well as information on areas where further work is needed.
 Teaching rank also ensures that instructors can perform Shintaido techniques effectively.

-SoA provides educational materials such as videotapes and books, and publishes Body Dialogue magazine.
-For information on pricing, see the most recent issue of Body Dialogue or our website. (www.shintaido.org/store)
+SoA provides educational materials such as videotapes and books, and publishes Body Dialogue magazine. (www.shintaido.org/store)